Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 normalEqToItself (n, x) = runDelayOr n False (same <$> normalEq x x)
 ```

-We can turn this predicate into a general statement by *quantifying* its
+We can use this predicate to make statements, by *quantifying* its argument.
-argument.
-It's common to use [existential
+Tests commonly use [existential
 quantification](https://en.wikipedia.org/wiki/Existential_quantification), which
-asserts that *some* argument satisfies `normalEqToItself`{.haskell}.
-This is the
+asserts that *some* argument satisfies `normalEqToItself`{.haskell} (AKA
-widely practiced "example-based" approach to automated testing.
+"example-based" testing).
 For example:

 ```{.unwrap pipe="NAME=kIsNormalEqToItself ./run"}
 main = assert (normalEqToItself (0, k)) (putStrLn "PASS")
 ```

 However, that isn't really what we want to say: reflexivity doesn't just apply
-to a few hand-picked examples, it means that *every argument* satisfies
+to a few hand-picked examples, it says that *every argument* satisfies
 `normalEqToItself`{.haskell}.
 Talking about "every argument" is [universal
 quantification](https://en.wikipedia.org/wiki/Universal_quantification).
-Universally-quantified assertions are called "properties", so this approach is
+Universally-quantified predicates are called "properties", so this approach is
 known as property-based testing.

 To test a property, we give it to a "property checker" which searches for